Way back in history:

 Fry # 94,

-from Barking, Essex.
-Russ recalls that The Kid would cheerfully stand
+from Barking, Essex, and Newham, London.
+The Kid would cheerfully stand

 around the pits in full cowboy regalia --- maybe something from the

-"props" department, as Fry was also a stunt man in the movies, and here he is in 1960.
+"props" department, as Fry was also a stunt man in the movies, and here he is as a speedway rider in 1960.
+Note, Johnny Fry was also an alias, as his real name was Ronnie Wright (Johnny Fry was a "Pony Express rider in the wild west!)
 The

 Hey, Pancho!
 Hey, Cisco!